 The Bangladeshi Government provides a visa-on-arrival (VOA) service for citizens of the following countries:

-United States of America, Canada, New Zealand, Russian Federation, China (excluding Hong Kong passports), Japan, Singapore, South Korea, United Arab Emirates, Saudi Arabia (KSA), Qatar, Kuwait, Bahrain, Malaysia and all European countries
+United States of America, Canada, New Zealand, Russian Federation, China (excluding Hong Kong passports), Japan, Singapore, South Korea, United Arab Emirates, Saudi Arabia (KSA), Qatar, Kuwait, Bahrain, Malaysia, and all European countries

 If applying for a VOA, you will need to provide a photocopy of your passport, two passport size photographs, a printed copy of your hotel reservation (including a full address and contact number), a copy of your return flight ticket and a completed arrival card and visa application: copies can be obtained on arrival at Hazrat Shahjalal International Airport.
-The VOA fee is approximately $52 USD and must be paid in cash (debit and credit cards are NOT accepted).
+The VOA fee is approximately $52 USD (other currencies are excepted) and must be paid in cash (debit and credit cards are NOT accepted).

 For more detailed information about Bangladesh’s visa policy, go to the VisitBangladesh website or contact your national Bangladeshi consulate directly.